 Our analysis is based on the UK Labor Force Survey (LFS).
-The LFS is a quarterly nationallyrepresentative survey of households across the UK.
+The LFS is a quarterly nationally-representative survey of households across the UK.
 Each quarter, approximately 60 thousand households and over 100 thousand individuals aged 16 and above are surveyed.
 Each household is retained in the survey for five consecutive quarters, with one-fifth of households replaced in each wave.
 The survey contains detailed demographic and socio-economic information on the respondents, including, importantly, their labor-market outcomes.
 Since the NMW was introduced in April 1999, we use all quarterly datasets available from April-June 1999 to October-December 2011, pooling all available LFS waves during this period.
 In order to have a sufficient number of observations, we include all individuals aged between 16 and 40.

-The UK NMW features three different age-dependent rates: the 16-17 years old rate, the youth rate (applying to those aged 18-211), and the adult rate.2 Historically, the youth rate has remained some 35% higher than the 16-17 rate while the adult rate has exceeded the youth rate by around 20%.
+The UK NMW features three different age-dependent rates: the 16-17 years old rate, the youth rate (applying to those aged 18-21)2, and the adult rate.3 Historically, the youth rate has remained some 35% higher than the 16-17 rate while the adult rate has exceeded the youth rate by around 20%.
 The LFS reports the date of birth of every respondent and also the date the survey was carried out.
-By comparing these two dates, we can determine the precise age of each respondent on the day of the survey.3 We therefore know whether a particular individual is below or above the age threshold at which they become eligible for a different (higher) NMW rate.
+By comparing these two dates, we can determine the precise age of each respondent on the day of the survey.4 We therefore know whether a particular individual is below or above the age threshold at which they become eligible for a different (higher) NMW rate.

-3 Methodological Considerations
+3 Methodological considerations

 We analyze the effect of the NMW increases on employment by going beyond standard regression and matching estimation methodologies traditionally used for this purpose.
-Regardless of the methodology, the analysis involves comparing the changes in labor-market outcomes (such as
+Regardless of the methodology, the analysis involves comparing the changes in labor-market outcomes (such as employment) after a NMW change for the treatment and control groups.
+Consider the impact of NMW on the probability of job loss.
+The treatment group comprises workers whose wages have to go up in the wake of an annual NMW increase because the new NMW rate is higher than their current wage.
+The wages of those in the control group should be close to but just above the new rate so as not to have to change.

-1 The upper limit for the youth rate has been lowered to 20 from October 2010.
+2 The upper limit for the youth rate has been lowered to 20 from October 2010.
 Where relevant, our analysis takes this change into account.

-$^{^{2}}$ A fourth rate, for apprentice workers, was introduced in October 2010 (we do not consider those subject to this rate in our analysis).
+3 A fourth rate, for apprentice workers, was introduced in October 2010 (we do not consider those subject to this rate in our analysis).
 No minimum wage applies to those who belong to one of the few exemptions such as members of the armed forces, volunteers, students on work placements, workers living in the employers' households, and (until 2010) apprentices.

-3 The precise date of birth is not available in the publicly released LFS datasets.
+4 The precise date of birth is not available in the publicly released LFS datasets.
 We are grateful to the Office for National Statistics for making the restricted release of the LFS available to us.